What we have now is a precautionary plan to protect wood supply in NS

 (i) Increase the width of watercourse protection zones to fulfill buffer and connectivity functions as cited by Prof Beazley, ideally on all lands in NS, at a minimum on all Crown lands, those, for example could be 150 m where 20 m is now stated.

-(ii) Prohibit logging on all of multi-aged/old forest stands on Crown lands unless they exceed 30% of any 5×5 km square in a 5×5 km grid of NS.
+(ii) Prohibit logging on all Late Mature and Multi-aged/Old Forest stands* on Crown lands unless they exceed 30% of any 5×5 km square in a 5×5 km grid of NS.

 Such provisions, or more appropriately designed precautionary Biodiversity Landscape Planning measures, would remain in place until a full blown BLP is produced.
 (I offer the above not as specific suggestions, but rather as examples of the approach.)